Azure/deployment-stacks/TUTORIAL.md

 > [!NOTE]
 > Bicep files can have any valid file name. **main** is
-> simply a community convention, similar to how **azuredeploy** is used as a conventual Azure Resource Manager (ARM) template file name.
+> simply a community convention, similar to how **azuredeploy** is used as a
+> conventual Azure Resource Manager (ARM) template file name.

 ## Create a deployment stack

-Use `az stack sub create` to create a deployment stack.
+Use `az stack sub create` to create a deployment stack by using Azure CLI.

 ```azurecli
 az stack sub create `